aphyr/bitcask-ruby/README.markdown

     b = Bitcask.new '/var/lib/riak/bitcask/0'

-Dump all keys and values, in cron order, excluding tombstones.
-Data files go in cronological order, so this is in effect replaying history.

-    b.data_files.each do |data_file|
+Load the keydir, using hintfiles where possible.

+    b.load

+Get a specific entry:

+    b['test'] #=> 'value_of_test'

+Iterate over all values:

-      data_file.each do |key, value|
+    b.each do |key, value|
-        next if value == Bitcask::TOMBSTONE
       puts key
       puts value
     end

+In Riak, these are erlang terms.

+    b.each do |key, value|
+      next if value == Bitcask::TOMBSTONE

+      bucket, key = BERT.decode key
+      value = BERT.decode value

+      # Store the object's value in riak
+      o = riak[bucket][key]
+      o.raw_data = value.last
+      o.store

+      # Or dump the entire value to a file for later inspection.
+      FileUtils.mkdir_p(bucket)
+      File.open(File.join(bucket, key), 'w') do |out|
+        out.write value.to_json
       end
+    end

+You can also work directly on the data files.
+Here's how to dump all keys and values, in cron order, excluding tombstones.
+Data files go in cronological order, so this is in effect replaying history since the last merge.

+    b.data_files.each do |data_file|
+      data_file.each do |entry|
+        next if entry.value == Bitcask::TOMBSTONE
+        puts entry.key
+        puts entry.value
+      end
+    end

-If you know the offset, you can retrieve it directly.
+If you know the offset, you can retrieve it directly from a DataFile.

-    data_file[0] # => ["key", "value"]
+    data_file[0] # => Struct {:key => 'key', :value => 'value'}

 And step through values one by one.